 Earlier in my career, I attended a few tech conferences and experienced an adrenaline rush sitting in the audience.
 I wanted to get into public speaking really bad.
-I had things to say, and I was excited about getting up in front of people for a bit of show-and-tell.
+I had things to say.
+I was excited about getting up in front of people for a bit of show-and-tell.
 To be honest, I was also psyched about the travel.
-I couldn't afford to travel without it being subsidized by work or a conference in some way, and I saw a big opportunity there.
+I couldn't afford to travel without it subsidized by work or a conference in some way, and I saw a big opportunity there.

 If you have that excitement, put it to work!
 Raise your profile by producing blog content that means something to you and will also provide value to your readers; there has to be something in it for them to want to listen to you.

 Writing about your work or side projects can give you material for talks, so it's less of a strain to come up with a topic.
 It also gives your name credibility if that content starts to make the rounds on social media and industry newsletters.

 A big part of public speaking success is setting your sights on gigs that are actually attainable.
 Some events hold CFPs, while some are invite-only.
 Whether you are invited depends entirely on your career, experience, and who you know.
 Are you going to start out speaking at An Event Apart?
 Most likely not, but there are plenty of other events that welcome talk submissions and promote new speakers.